-One low chlorine concentration sample was identified at 1900 Hamilton Avenue in both 2021 and 2022, down from four in 2020.
+One low chlorine concentration sample was identified at 1900 Hamilton Avenue.
 In this quiet residential area north of Marine Drive and west of Fell Avenue, water in this area is drawn from the nearby Westmoreland Metro Vancouver source, but due to older cast iron water mains and lower residential demands, it is likely that the chlorine concentrations were reduced more quickly than water was being consumed.
-To aid concentrations, a water flushing station has been installed at this location to help move more water through this area.
-Furthermore, this area is also flushed annually to improve chlorine concentration and reduce turbidity.
+To aid concentrations, a water flushing station was installed at this location and the flow is controlled with a solenoid to help move more water through this area.